Dog food allergy tests: Do they work and are they worth it?

 Intradermal and blood allergy testing: Are these dog food allergy tests accurate?

-Dogs can develop allergies to a variety of substances.
-For more information, read our guide about the four common allergies in dogs.
-Allergy tests that are performed by veterinarians or veterinary dermatologists can be highly effective in diagnosing environmental allergies, but are typically less appropriate for food allergies.
+There are a range of common allergies in dogs that can develop as a result of contact with a variety of substances.
+Allergy tests that are performed by vets or vet dermatologists can be highly effective in diagnosing environmental allergies, but are typically less appropriate for food allergies.

 How do they test for food allergies in dogs?